thirteen37/Kinesis_Advantage-Proton_C/README.md

 #### Re-assemble keyboard

 We are only using eight of the ten pins for each thumb cluster.
-Make sure you connect pins 1-8, leaving out pins 9-10 on both the thumb cluster and main board.
+Make sure you connect pins 1-8 (Pin 1 has the square pad), leaving out pins 9-10 on both the thumb cluster and main board.

 Don't forget to reinstall the clamp when attaching the screws for the thumb clusters.